 This video is one we can really relate to, because the Painted Desert is one of the dinosaur capitals of the world.
 Everywhere you go there are fossils and museums.
 You can find dinosaur fossils and footprints just spread around on the ground sometimes

 We also happen to think The Petersons are hilarious!

 This is probably the king of the farmer’s market, and definitely a favorite among dedicated home gardeners.
 A great variety for heavy soils, producing uniform roots about six inches long and an inch across.

 Brightly-painted hues are reminiscent of the American Southwest and its beautiful sunsets.
-Heat and drought resistant, grown near Phoenix across the heat and cold of three seasons in the Sonoran desert and four seasons at 6700 feet in the Painted Desert.
+Heat and drought resistant, grown near Phoenix across the heat and cold of three seasons in the Sonoran desert and five seasons at 6700 feet in the Painted Desert.

-We are selecting our own regional adaptation for Southern Arizona, from the Solar Flair out of Wild Boar Farms, in Northern California.
+We are selecting our own regional adaptation from the Solar Flair out of Wild Boar Farms, in Northern California.
 Little can be done to improve upon the fantastic breeding work already accomplished by Grower Brad Gates.
 It will be fun to see what nuances we can find.